Code-Institute-Submissions/LPetkova-Portfolio/README.md

 ## Deployment

 This site is hosted using GitHub pages, deployed directly from the master branch.
-This is a link to the [repository](https://github.com/Leoney/LPetkova-Portfolio) from where you can make a copy of it by forking or make a local clobe by simply pasting the below command into your terminal:
+This is a link to the [repository](https://github.com/Leoney/LPetkova-Portfolio) from where you can make a copy of it by forking or make a local clone by simply pasting the below command into your terminal:

 ```
 $ git clone https://github.com/Leoney/LPetkova-Portfolio.git